WE NEED YOUR HELP

 There is an immediate impact to providing basic resources for someone in need.
 Food not only feeds bellies but feeds hope and a feeling of security.
 Knowing there is somewhere to turn to if you are unsafe in your home brings empowerment and options.
 Family Pathways is here to help those who need food, safety or support caring for an older adult.
 Your support makes it possible to do this work.

-- The March Food Campaign is still underway, your financial contributions to the food shelves are matched in part by Minnesota FoodShare.
-Family Pathways can turn your donated dollar into more meals.
+- Family Pathways can turn your donated dollar into more meals.
 With our buying power, we can turn your $1 into $7 worth of groceries.
 Donate today.

-- March is typically the time the abundance of donations from the holidays starts to dwindle.
+- Spring is typically the time the abundance of donations from the holidays starts to dwindle.
+Additionally, many children depend on school for healthy meals.
 With the current public health crisis presenting an uncertain future, this situation is even more dire.
 Donate food, cleaning supplies, pet food, and personal care items today.
 Please leave donations outside during regular business hours so staff or volunteers can pick up curbside.
 Most needed items.

 - If you are a healthy individual, without high-risk factors, please help families get the items they need to get through these uncertain times.
 Many of our helpers may need to step away from their volunteer roles during this time.
 Fill out a Volunteer Interest Form here.

 Reach Out for Help

 - Call our 24-hour Crisis Hotline (800) 338-SAFE (7233) if you or someone you know needs domestic or sexual violence services.
 Learn more about our services.

 A message from Family Pathways